Lyonesse Trilogy

 The Lyonesse Trilogy is a group of three fantasy novels by Jack Vance, set in the European Dark Ages, in the mythical Elder Isles west of France and southwest of Britain, a generation or two before the birth of King Arthur.
 The stories contain references to Atlantis and Arthurian mythology, particularly to the mythical country of Lyonesse.
-They are told in several interlocking plot threads which are not always chronological.
+They are told in several related storylines which are not always strictly chronological.

 Plot summary

 Lyonesse (also known as Suldrun's Garden)

 King Casmir of Lyonesse arranges the marriage of his daughter Suldrun to Faude Carfilhiot, Duke of Vale Evander.
-Princes Aillas and Trewan of Troicinet are sent on a sea voyage to visit the various kingdoms of the Elder Isles to gain experience at statecraft.
+Princes Aillas and Trewan of Troicinet are sent on a sea voyage to visit the various kingdoms of the Elder Isles to gain experience at statecraft; Aillas is eventually pushed overboard and washes up at Lyonesse.
 Faude Carfilhiot, wanting to be a powerful magician but lacking the patience to learn the necessary skills, schemes with his lover Tamurello.
-Suldrun delivers a son named Dhrun, who is taken by the fairies and replaced with the changeling Madouc.
+Suldrun cares for Aillas secretly and bears a son Dhrun to him.
+Aillas is imprisoned and Dhrun taken by the fairies and replaced with the changeling Madouc.
+Suldrun suicides.